Yandex Cloud

 • All test issues must be evaluated in Story Points in the Story Points field.

-• Some of the test issues should be in Closed status, and some in Open status.
+• Some of the test issues must be in the Closed status, and some, in the Open status.

 Configure access for workflow authentication in TrackerConfigure access for workflow authentication in Tracker